bor0/gidti/manuscript/chapter4.md

 ### 4.1.11.
 Pattern matching expressions

-We've seen how pattern matching is a powerful concept, in that it allows us to pattern match against type constructors.
+We've seen how pattern matching is a powerful concept, in that it allows us to pattern match against value constructors.
 For example we can write a filtering function that given a list of naturals produces a list of even naturals, by re-using the earlier definition of `even`:

 ```
 total even_members : MyList Nat -> MyList Nat